worldyne/dsc-1-02-03-python-operators-functions-and-methods-seattle-ds-career-040119/README.md

 ## Introduction

 As a data scientist you will spend a lot of time writing code in Python.
-In this lesson, we're going to instroduce some features built right into the langage that will allow you to perform common tasks more quickly and easily.
+In this lesson, we're going to introduce some features built right into the langage that will allow you to perform common tasks more quickly and easily.

 ## Objectives
 You will be able to: